 - Depression (Easy to Read): An easy-to-read booklet that explains what depression is, how long it lasts and how to get help (2007).

-- Older Adults: Depression and Suicide Facts: A brief statistical fact sheet on depression and suicide in older adults, with information on treatments and suicide prevention (2003).
+- Older Adults and Depression: A brief statistical fact sheet on depression and suicide in older adults, with information on treatments and suicide prevention (2003).

 - Late Life Depression: According to the VA’s National Registry for Depression, 11% of Veterans aged 65 years and older have a diagnosis of major depressive disorder, a rate more than twice that found in the general population of adults aged 65 and older.